rauljvr/applications/README.md

 ## The network

-The application consists of building a system to create the hierarchical relationships of the high roller's network in a casino.
+The application consists of building a system to create the hierarchical relationships of the high roller's network of the casino.

 ## The structure of the network